Texas NORML – A Preparation for Legislative Sessions

 Texas and over 20 other states in the U.S. cannot collect signatures to place an issue on the ballot for a vote to change state law.
 Additionally, in 1997, Texas passed a state law requiring that all drug laws be enforced and changed at the state rather than local level.
 Because of these limitations, Texans must rely on our state elected officials, specifically our state representatives and state senators.
 Make sure to check out our Voter Guide to see where your Legislator stands on the issue.

 Texas NORML holds regular Activist Trainings.
-For 2015-17 we joined forces with our coalition, Texans for Responsible Marijuana Policy to expand our Trainings.
+We recently joined forces with our coalition, Texans for Responsible Marijuana Policy to expand our Trainings.
 We put on 16 Regional Advocacy Trainings across the state w continually updated curriculum that kept it relevant to the point in the process we were in.

 Please feel free to download these resources and share them with people in your area.

 We need all activists to start contacting their Legislators NOW to start a conversation on cannabis law reform and upcoming cannabis reform bills.
 You can create an account on My LTO so that you can follow the bills when the Legislator is in session.
 Find a link to contact your legislators here.

 You can view photos of our 2014 Activist Training Day here or watch the video below: